WorkerFramework/worker-message-prioritization/worker-message-prioritization-distribution-container/fast-lane-processing.md

   point the messages will begin to move again and get processed as normal.

 ### CAF_ADJUST_QUEUE_WEIGHT Examples
 * Regex to match enrichment-workflow at the end of a staging queue string, followed by weight of 10 with no spaces.
+If there are no longer matches on an enrichment-workflow staging queue, weight will be set to 10.
   * `<CAF_ADJUST_QUEUE_WEIGHT>enrichment\-workflow$,10</CAF_ADJUST_QUEUE_WEIGHT>`
-* Regex to match tenant1 staging queues for dataprocessing-classification-in, followed by weight of 0 with no spaces.
+* Regex to match whole string for tenant1 staging queues, followed by weight of 0 with no spaces.
+Matching the whole string will allow the tenant weight to take precedence over other weight adjustments.
-  * `<CAF_ADJUST_QUEUE_WEIGHT_1>dataprocessing-classification-in»/tenant1,0</CAF_ADJUST_QUEUE_WEIGHT_1>`
-* Regex to match tenant2 staging queues for bulk-indexer-in, followed by weight of 3 with no spaces.
-  * `<CAF_ADJUST_QUEUE_WEIGHT_2>bulk-indexer-in»/tenant2,3</CAF_ADJUST_QUEUE_WEIGHT_2>`
-* Regex to match tenant3 staging queues for dataprocessing-langdetect-in, followed by weight of 7 with no spaces.
-  * `<CAF_ADJUST_QUEUE_WEIGHT_3>dataprocessing-langdetect-in»/tenant2,7</CAF_ADJUST_QUEUE_WEIGHT_3>`
+  * `<CAF_ADJUST_QUEUE_WEIGHT_1>.*/tenant1/.*,0</CAF_ADJUST_QUEUE_WEIGHT_1>`
-* Regex to match repository-initialization-workflow$ at the end of a staging queue string, followed by weight of 0.5 with no spaces.
+* Regex to match repository-initialization-workflow$ at the end of a staging queue string, followed by a decimal weight of 0.5 with no spaces.
   * `<CAF_ADJUST_QUEUE_WEIGHT_4>repository-initialization-workflow$,0.5</CAF_ADJUST_QUEUE_WEIGHT_4>`
-* Regex to match tenant3 staging queues for bulk-indexer-in, followed by weight of .5 with no spaces.
+* Regex to match tenant3 staging queues for bulk-indexer-in, followed by a decimal weight of .5 with no spaces.
   * `<CAF_ADJUST_QUEUE_WEIGHT_5>bulk-indexer-in»/tenant3,.5</CAF_ADJUST_QUEUE_WEIGHT_5>`

-### Examples of tags that will throw an error
+### Invalid CAF_ADJUST_QUEUE_WEIGHT Examples
 * Regex to match enrichment-workflow at the end of a staging queue string, followed by a **space** before weight 10.
 The space will throw an error.
   * `<CAF_ADJUST_QUEUE_WEIGHT>enrichment\-workflow$, 10</CAF_ADJUST_QUEUE_WEIGHT>`